ami-iit/paper_sartore_2022_humanoids_ergonomic_design/README.md

 cd paper_sartore_2022_humanoids_ergonomic_design
 docker build --tag sartore2022results .
 ```
-Before running the docker image, you have to disable the acess control to allow the visualization of the optimization output, this can be done via the following command
+Before running the docker image, you have to disable the access control to allow the visualization of the optimization output, this can be done via the following command
 ```
 xhost +
 ```